StanfordVL/iGibson/docs/dataset.md

 1. All scenes, 572 scenes (108GB): gibson_v2_all.tar.gz
 2. 4+ partition, 106 scenes, with textures better packed (2.6GB): gibson_v2_4+.tar.gz
-3. 10 scenes with interactive objects, 10 Scenes (`TODO size?`): ig_dataset.tar.gz
-4. Demo scene `Rs`
+3. Demo scene `Rs`

-To download 1,2 and 3, you need to fill in the agreement and get the download link `URL`, after which you can manually download and store them in the path set in `your_installation_path/gibson2/global_config.yaml` (default and
+To download 1 and 2, you need to fill in the agreement and get the download link `URL`, after which you can manually download and store them in the path set in `your_installation_path/gibson2/global_config.yaml` (default and
   recommended: `dataset: your_installation_path/gibson2/dataset`).
 You can run a single command to download the dataset , this script automatically download, decompress, and put the dataset to correct place.